mistermicheels/learning-notes/mindset/Keep-it-simple.md

     -   Less risk, shorter feedback loop, ...
     -   Might make sense to temporarily keep some suboptimal parts, just to ease transition
     -   Changes could be guided by [Architectural fitness functions](../architecture-design/Architectural-fitness-functions.md)
--   What worked for someone else will not necessarily work for you!
+-   What worked for someone else will not necessarily work for you
--   Premature complexity is also a form of technical debt!
+-   Premature complexity is also a form of technical debt

 ## Technology